 The mind has always fascinated me.
 When I was 18 years old I decided to enter a Tibetan Buddhist monastery.
 I wanted to find out more about the workings of my inner world.
 I could never have imagined the journey that I was about to embark on.
-Now, 18 years later, it's time to share some of the benefits that I have personally experienced.
-Most of you might already know some of the findings of modern scientific research, I will however still share some of their main discoveries on here.
-So let's explore the benefits of mindtraining and meditation practice.
+Now, 18 years later, it’s time to share some of the benefits that I have personally experienced.
+Most of you may even know some of the points from modern scientific research.
+So let’s explore the benefits of mindtraining and meditation practice.

 When I speak about Mindtraining, I refer to conscious exercises that strengthen wholesome mental qualities.
 Mindtraining sets the stage for deeper practices, such as the training that leads up to the state of Meditation and beyond.
 Much of the work that we do in the Dharana Coaching sessions is Mindtraining.
 Examples of Mindtraining include mindful walking (walking meditation), the development of kindness, gratitude and forgiveness, the cultivation of mental energy and many others.
 Below I list some of the benefits that come from such a training:

 Imagine a man who has the wish to go down the street and buy some ice-cream.
 If he gets side-tracked and involved by whatever pops up on the way, he will never reach the ice-cream parlor.
 Our mind is the same.
 If it doesn’t have any clear structures it will get pulled into whatever comes up.
 Instead of reaching the ice-cream parlor of happiness, it will remain involved in its own infinite bustle and noise.
 Such a mind without structure or direction is completely lost in itself.
 It’s also the direct cause or remaining unsuccessful.